 Developing a belief in what can be achieved, making a difference, changing the world

-Unique in New Zealand, our Prep School has separate Girls’ and Boys’ School campuses.
+Unique in New Zealand, our Preparatory School has separate Girls’ and Boys’ School campuses.
 Single sex classes offer the opportunity to target and deliver our curriculum in the most effective and interesting style possible while allowing the flexibility to bring classes together.

-In Years 4-6 at our Girls’ Prep Schools, class teachers teach the core classroom subjects, while specialist teachers take music, art, religious education, and physical education.
+In Years 4-6 at our Girls’ Preparatory Schools, class teachers teach the core classroom subjects, while specialist teachers take music, art, religious education, and physical education.
 Teachers emphasise developing each child to believe that through perseverance and hard work, he or she can set and achieve amazing goals.

 Our senior students in Years 7-8 focus on making a difference by changing the world for the better.
 Our students receive specialist teaching in English, mathematics, science, technology, robotics, hard materials, digital literacy, art, physical education, religious education and music.